dvdmtw98/notes/notes-vault/blockchain/ethereum/ethereum-overview.md

 Consists of smart contracts and web frontend interface
 Can also contain P2P storage and P2P message protocols

+#### Smart Contracts
+Self-executing contracts where the terms of agreement are written directly as code
+Can automatically perform actions when certain conditions are met
+Once a smart contract is deployed, it cannot be altered
+This makes the agreement tamper-proof and trustworthy

 #### Development Culture

 Ethereum uses the “move fast and break things” philosophy